Battle of Stångebro: Battle

 At the time of the battle there were two bridges over the river Stångån, Stora Stångebro and Lilla Stångebro.
 Today this is a central part of Linköping, but in the 16th century the city did not extend east of the river.
 When the forces of Duke Charles approached from the east on the morning of 25 September, Sigismund's army charged out of the city and met them at these bridges.
 A thick fog was instrumental at hiding the troop movements from their respective enemies.
 Both armies included small sections of cavalry.

 The duke was the first to attack.
 He won a quick victory at Stora Stångebro and moved his troops over to Lilla Stångebro, where Sigismund's forces had reached the eastern shore and defended a good position.
 The duke's forces retired up a hill, where severe fighting followed.
 Sigismund's cavalry did not engage in this fight, which led to a certain victory for Duke Charles.

 At this point, Sigismund asked for a truce, which was accepted.
-According to propaganda from Duke Charles, his losses were light, only ca. 40 dead and slightly more than 200 wounded while King Sigismund lost 2,000 soldiers, many of them drowned in the river while they retreated.
+According to propaganda from Duke Charles, his losses were light, only about forty dead and slightly more than 200 wounded while King Sigismund lost 2,000 soldiers, many of them drowned in the river while they retreated.